neondatabase/website/content/docs/guides/partner-intro.md

 <a href="/docs/guides/partner-billing" description="Use the Neon API to set consumption limits for your customers" icon="cheque">Configure consumption limits</a>

-<a href="/docs/guides/metrics-api" description="Track usage with Neon's consumption metrics APIs" icon="cheque">Query consumption metrics</a>
+<a href="/docs/guides/metrics-api" description="Track usage with Neon's consumption metrics APIs" icon="queries">Query consumption metrics</a>

 </DetailIconCards>